CherryBerd/analogQT-source/README.md

 cd analogQT
 pip install -r requirements.txt

-▎Usage

-To use analogQT, run the following command in your terminal:

-python main.py [options] <image_path>

-Replace <image_path> with the path to the image you want to process.
-For a full list of options, use:

-python main.py --help

 ▎Conditions of Use

 This source code is open for use under the following conditions: